3 ways you can donate to those living in Direct Provision this Christmas

 There are a whole host of charities and different groups supporting those living in DP centres and who campaigned tirelessly to end the system, with all centres set to shut in 2024.

 Doras is a group working to protect migrants in Ireland and asylum seekers living in DP.
 You can make a donation to them this Christmas here.

 Christmas is no doubt the busiest time for food banks across the country, so if you're putting together a food hamper for those in need this festive season, don't forget about those who will be spending their Christmas in DP centres.

 Prior to the pandemic, welcome dinners were an ideal way to meet those living in local DP centres - hosting a meal where families, communities and cultures could come together.
-This year, such events will not be possible, but you can still do your bit to ensure asylum seekers in Ireland can have a festive and enjoyable Christmas.

 It can sometimes be difficult to determine what exact to donate, so contact your local Direct Provision centre and see exactly what they need.

 Similarly, don't donate food, clothing, or anything else that you wouldn't eat or use yourself.
 Donations are there to benefit those living in DP, not as a means of getting rid of unwanted goods.